-MP political crisis deepens as 20 rebel MLAs loyal to Scindia quit Congress
+MP Crisis: 22 MLAs including 6 ministers close to Scindia resign, seek protection

-Bhopal, Mar 10: The 15-month-old Kamal Nath government in Madhya Pradesh was pushed to the brink on Tuesday with 19 MLAs loyal to Jyotiraditya Scindia camping in Bengaluru sending their resignations to Raj Bhavan.
-Reportedly, another MLA has handed over the resignation letter.
+Bhopal, Mar 10: The 15-month-old Kamal Nath government in Madhya Pradesh was pushed to the brink on Tuesday with 22 MLAs including six ministers who are said to be close to Scindia submitted their resignation to Governor Lalji Tandon via email.

 The development comes minutes after Scindia resigned from the Congress in Delhi saying it was now time for him to move on.
 He was promptly expelled from the Congress by party president Sonia Gandhi.

+The MLAs who are presently staying at a Bengaluru resort sought protection and police escort by writing to the Karnataka DGP after submitting their resignation.

-While 19 MLAs, most of them believed to be loyal to expelled party leader Jyotiraditya Scindia, have sent their resignation letters via e-mail to Raj Bhavan, Bisahulal Singh submitted his resignation letter as an MLA to the Assembly speaker.
+While 19 MLAs, most of them believed to be loyal to expelled party leader Jyotiraditya Scindia, have sent their resignation letters via e-mail to Raj Bhavan.

 "We have received resignations of 19 MLAs through e-mails with attachments," a Raj Bhawan official told PTI.
+Meanwhile, Congress MLA from Sumawali, Adal Singh Kansana has resigned as member of the legislative assembly.

+Following the suit, Congress MLA from Sumawali (Morena), Adal Singh Kansana has tendered his resignation as member of legislative Assembly.

 The Congress produced a copy of Bisahulal Singh's resignation letter which he submitted to the speaker.